Blood pressure is like trust. It’s silent, vital to good health and if abused, it can be deadly.Frank K Sonnenberg

 - Reduce stress

-We are living in a stressful era.
-Workplace and family demands are now contributing to stress.
-But we have to find ways to de-stress ourselves which is important for our health and blood pressure.
-Read a book, watch a comedy show, listen to music or just dance.
-This will help reduces stress.
+We are residing in a disturbing era.
+Workplace and own circle of relatives needs at the moment are contributing to the pressure.
+But we should discover approaches to de-pressure ourselves that are crucial for our fitness and blood pressure.
+Read a book, watch a comedy show, concentrate to tune, or simply dance.
+This will assist reduces pressure.

 - Yoga and meditation